pecan-solutions/lacesong/README.md

 - Code style guidelines and conventions
 - Testing requirements
 - Pull request process
-- Commit message guidelines

 Quick start: Open issues for bugs or features, submit PRs for improvements.
-All contributions should include tests and follow existing code style.
+All contributions should include tests.

 ## License